Effingham County High School: Campus

 The school is located in a rural area of central Effingham County, between Springfield and Guyton.
 The campus consists of a single school building and several portable classrooms.
 The approximate number of red bricks in the school is roughly 560,000.
 The number of white bricks in the school is about 36,000.
 Faculty and students have separate parking lots.
 The track encircles the large marching band practice field.
 Outdoor athletic facilities include softball, soccer, baseball, and football fields, and tennis courts.

+A new freshman wing was added to the new school in 2006.
+In January 2026 the school opened the doors to a new addition including a science hallway, new band rooms, a new auxiliary gym, and a state of the art weight room.

 Faculty

 Approximately 180 faculty and staff members are employed at Effingham County High School.